 A mixture of 1, 2 & 3 bedroom are proposed in the new courtyard stable block.
-A total of 29No. apartments are proposed over three floors which includes the Garden level, Ground floor and First Floor.
+A total of 28 No. apartments are proposed over three floors which includes the Garden level, Ground floor and First Floor.

-The building is to be located 20m away from the existing mansion house and has access from both the Garden level and Ground floor with each corner of the building containing a lift and stair core.
+The building is to be located 19.5m away from the existing mansion house and has access from both the Garden level and Ground floor.